aergoio/ARC1/factory/README.md

 ./build.sh
 ```

-Then deploy the generated `output.lua` to the network and update services
+Then deploy the generated `output.lua` to the desired blockchain network.
-that use it.